Royal Malay Regiment: Battle of Bukit Chandu

 On 14 February, the Japanese launched a further heavy attack at 0830 hours, supported by intense mortar and artillery fire, on the front held by the 1st Malaya infantry Brigade.
 The fighting included bitter hand-to-hand combat with heavy losses on both sides.
 At 1600 hours, an attack supported by tanks eventually succeeded in penetrating the left flank where the defenders were forced back to a line from the junction of the Ayer Rajah and Depot Road through the Brick Works and along the canal to Bukit Chermin.
 Owing to the failure of units on both its flanks to hold their ground, the 1st Malaya Infantry Brigade withdrew at 1430 hours.
 At this point, the Malay Regiment's C Company were ordered to move to a new defence position, Pt.
 226 at Bukit Chandu.
 Had the Japanese gained control of the hill and ridge that overlooked the north of the island, it would have given them direct passage to the Alexandra area where the British army had its main ammunition and supply depots, a military hospital and other key installations.

 Second Lieutenant Adnan Saidi and his men of 7 Platoon, C Company of the 1st Bn Malay Regiment made their well-known final stand against the Japanese attack on Bukit Chandu, now being commemorated as Reflections at Bukit Chandu.
-Adnan Saidi's bravery was exemplified in the battle where he was killed along with many of the Malay Regiment in the last defensive battle at Pasir Panjang.
+Saidi's bravery was exemplified in the battle where he was killed along with many of the Malay Regiment in the last defensive battle at Pasir Panjang.
 His motto "Biar Putih Tulang Jangan Putih Mata" is still remembered.
 The translation loosely means, "it is better to die fighting than to live crying in regret till the eyes becomes blind."
 In other words, "Death Before Dishonour".
 Separated from D Company by a big canal on fire with oil flowing from Normanton Depot, C Company were prevented from retreating further south.
-C Company Commander Captain Rix died during the early part of the engagement whereupon command automatically passed to Second Lieutenant Adnan Saidi.
+C Company Commander Captain Rix died during the early part of the engagement whereupon command automatically passed to Saidi.

 The Japanese troops pressed their attack on Bukit Chandu in the afternoon.
-Using deception, they sent a group of soldiers dressed in Punjabi uniforms to pass themselves off as Punjabi soldiers from the British army.
-However Second Lieutenant Saidi saw through the ruse as British soldiers march in threes and Japanese soldiers march in fours.
-When the disguised soldiers reached the Malay Regiment's defence line, C Company's squad opened fire with their Lewis machine guns, killing some and badly wounding the rest — those who survived rolled and crawled downhill to save themselves.
+As a ruse, they sent a group of soldiers dressed in captured Indian Army uniforms who attempted to pass themselves off as Punjabi troops.
+However, Saidi saw through the ruse as Indian soldiers marched in threes and Japanese troops marched in fours.
+When the disguised soldiers reached the Malay Regiment's defence line, C Company's squad opened fire with their Lewis guns, killing some and badly wounding the rest — those who survived rolled and crawled downhill to save themselves.
 Four of the top marksmen in the previous years military competition held in Singapore were men from C Company.